-Briefly describe your path as an entrepreneur since you started the faculty.
+Briefly describe your path as an entrepreneur since you started the university.
 What did you do in these almost 3/4 years?

 In my second year, I was lucky enough to work as an Analyst for an investment fund from The Netherlands and my job was to help in the due-diligence process of VC funds and managers to decide whether we will invest in them.
 It was such a formatory experience for me and helped me understand things on fast forward about the Venture Capital world and about startups.